ajimulxyz/bug-automation/README.md

 # bug-automation
-this repo for automation bug hounting
+this repo for automation bug hunting
 # Bug Automation Tool

 An advanced Docker-based automation pipeline for bug bounty hunting and penetration testing.
 Covers recon (subdomain enum, port scanning) to exploitation (SQLi, XSS, etc.) using tools like Subfinder, Nuclei, SQLMap.